 - DukeCard: Make sure you have your DukeCard and that you take it with you.

-- Configure your computer: Install or configure your computer to use VPN and eduroam before you depart
+- Configure your computer: Configure your computer to connect via eduroam at participating institutions.